peterjwest/Stim/README.md

 #Stim
 ##An unobstrusive template engine for PHP

 Stim is designed to be a usable, powerful template editor.
-Like most template engines it separates HTML from PHP code, however unlike most template engines the template files contain no markup.
+Like most template engines it separates HTML from PHP code, however unlike most template engines, the template files contain no markup.
 Stim uses classes and ids with a jQuery-like syntax adapted for content insertion:

     $page = new Stim(array("file" => "Template.htm"));
     $page->find("#menu .title")->text("The title of my website!")->source("http://mywebsite.com/");